sudhanshu-shukla-git/mfcc-image-based-ser/README.md

 - The **effectiveness of MFCC images** in representing speech data, providing better context than traditional feature selection.
 - The impact of **AWGN augmentation** on raw audio data and MFCC images, leading to improved model robustness against noise.
 - The **combination of MFCC images and AWGN augmentation**, showing potential synergies that further enhance deep learning model performance.
-- **Pre-trained model evaluation**, with DenseNet121, InceptionV3, MobileNet, ResNet152V2, VGG16, and Xception compared against the custom CNN model to assess the benefit of MFCC image-based input and augmentation.
+- **Pre-trained model evaluation** compared against the custom CNN model to assess the benefit of MFCC image-based input and augmentation.

 ## Conclusion